 Geir Johansen is professor emeritus of music education and music didactics at the Norwegian Academy of Music, Oslo, Norway.

-Panagiotis Kanellopoulos serves as Associate Professor at the University of Thessaly, Volos, Greece, where he teaches creativity-based music education courses.
+Panagiotis A. Kanellopoulos serves as associate professor of music education at the University of Thessaly, Volos, Greece.

 Patrick Schmidt is professor of music education at Western University, Canada.